-You are limited to a few measure values and rather short texts, otherwise Text will be cluttered.
+When organizing content within the chart, it is advised to use only a few measure values and shorter texts.
+Otherwise, Text will be cluttered.

 Creating Text objects

 You can create a Text on the sheet you are editing.

 - 1. In the advanced edit mode, drag an empty Text to the sheet from the assets panel. - 2.
 Click Text to open the editing toolbar. - 3.
 Add and format text, tables, hyperlinks or measures to Text.